Johnny Mann: Marriages and children

-On December 10, 1960, Mann married actress Lori Nelson, and they had two daughters, Susan Lori and Jennifer Lee, before divorcing in April 1973.
+On December 10, 1960, Mann married actress Lori Nelson.
+They had two daughters, Susan Lori and Jennifer Lee, before divorcing in April 1973.

 Mann married actress Lynn Marie Dolin on July 26, 1975.
 They occasionally appeared as a couple on the game show, Tattletales.
-They had no children together, and divorced on August 3, 1983.
+They had no children together and divorced on August 3, 1983.

 On August 20, 1983, Mann married Elizabeth Jane "Betty" Weinmann.
-They remained married for over 30 years until Mann's death in 2014.
+They remained married for over 30 years, until Mann's death in 2014.
 He and Betty were members of St. John's United Methodist Church in Anderson, South Carolina, where they sang in the choir.

 Death

 On June 18, 2014, Johnny Mann died of heart failure at age 85 at his home in Anderson, South Carolina.

-On June 28, 2014, at his memorial service, Evans Whitaker, president of Anderson University announced the creation of the Johnny Mann Center for Commercial Music at Anderson University in his memory.
+On June 28, 2014, at his memorial service, Evans Whitaker, president of Anderson University, announced the creation of the Johnny Mann Center for Commercial Music at Anderson University in his memory.